LorenzoMazzocco/OpenMC-projects/basic/LWR_pincell/README.md

 <p/>
 <br></br>

 The cause of this phenomena finds his roots in the scattering phenomena affecting neutrons.
-In fact fast neutrons are generated in the fuel pellet following fission events, they are then slowed down by moderating materials (in the case of a LWR almost only by water).
+Fast neutrons are generated in the fuel pellet following fission events, they are then slowed down by moderating materials (in the case of a LWR almost only by water).
+Thermalized neutrons are more probable to cause a fission event with U-235.
+It is therefore quite predictable to see more fission events occur in the region of the fuel closer to water:

 <p align='center'>
 <img src="https://user-images.githubusercontent.com/36040421/136120495-c97a3085-fc9f-46d4-9682-9af2c65a1136.png" width="600" />